Display all Bios

 Turner serves on the Board of Directors and the Executive Committee for Junior Achievement of Greater Birmingham, Inc. and is a member of the Alabama Society of CPA's and the American Institute of CPA's.

-Owen joined Regions in 2007 as head of Operations and Technology, where he served until 2009, when he was named head of the company's Consumer Services Group.
-Before being named to his current position as head of the General Bank in 2014, Owen served two years as head of Business Lines, which included the Business Services, Consumer Services, Consumer Lending, and Wealth Management groups.
+Owen joined Regions in 2007 as head of Operations and Technology, where he served until 2009, when he was named head of the company’s Consumer Services Group.
+Before being named to his current position as head of the Regional Banking Group in 2014, Owen served two years as head of Business Lines, which included the Business Services, Consumer Services, Consumer Lending, and Wealth Management groups.
 Prior to joining Regions, he served as chief executive officer of Assurant Specialty Property, a Fortune 500 company based in Atlanta, Georgia.
 Owen began his service at Assurant in 1998 as senior vice president of Information Technology.
 From 2003 until 2005 he held the position of chief operating officer of the Assurant Property and Solutions Group and was then promoted to chief executive officer.

 Brett Couch joined Regions in 1990 and oversees banking operations in the East region, which includes Florida (excluding the Panhandle), Georgia, East Tennessee, North Carolina, South Carolina and Virginia.
 He is also a member of the company's Operating Committee.